BetterMuSeek

 Step 3: Check Your Tuning Pegs

-If your tuning pegs are loose or not functioning properly, they can cause your guitar to go out of tune.
+If your tuning pegs are loose or not functioning correctly, they can cause your guitar to go out of tune.
 Make sure they are tightened securely and lubricated properly.
 If they are damaged or worn out, consider replacing them.

 Step 4: Adjust Your Bridge And Saddle